SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 # Sanitizers

-**Sanitizers** are functions that keep the data in the right format.
+**Sanitizers** are functions that keep the data in the correct format.

-Their work is based on modifying the request and removing illegal characters from the data.
+Their work revolves around modifying the request and removing illegal characters from the data.

 If the user input is `John@example.com`, after the sanitizer function it will be `john@example.com`.